Now streaming on:

 As Tom starts to unpack Alma’s emotional baggage, he helps clarify how her imperfections are essential.
 She describes her pain as banal and pathetic, and his response is one of 2021’s best: “It is pathetic.
 Your pain is pathetic because it’s relative.
 But it’s also not pathetic, because it’s part of you, and that’s why I love it.”
 So many movies are about loving each other’s beauty and grace—“I’m Your Man” becomes about how we have to love each other’s pathetic pain too, and, more importantly, we have to love our own.
 What’s more human than that?

-This review was filed from the Toronto International Film Festival.
+This review was originally filed from the Toronto International Film Festival on September 15th.
 The film opens theatrically in limited release on September 24th.